Kallikrist/Bonuses/SECURITY_CHECKLIST.md

 ### 🔴 HIGH PRIORITY - Must be ignored/protected:

 1. **API Keys and Secrets:**
-   - ✅ `lib/services/supabase_service.dart` - Contains Supabase API key
+   - ✅ `lib/services/supabase_service.dart` - Now uses `AppConfig` with environment variables (no hardcoded keys)
-   - ✅ Any files with hardcoded passwords or tokens
+   - ✅ Any files with hardcoded passwords or tokens - All removed

 2. **Configuration Files:**
    - ✅ `.env` files (environment variables)